RaphaelIT7/gmod-holylib/README.md

 table plys - A sequential table containing all the players that it should set it for.
 bool notransmit - If the entity should stop being transmitted.

 Adds the given Entity to be transmitted.

+#### bool / table pvs.TestPVS(Vector origin, Entity ent / Vector pos / EntityList list)
+Returns `true` if the given entity / position is inside the PVS of the given origin.
+If given a EntityList, it will return a table wich contains the result for each entity.
+The key will be the entity and the value is the result.

+#### table pvs.FindInPVS(Vector origin, Entity ent / Vector pos)
+Returns a table containing all entities that are inside the pvs.

 ### Enums